In talking with a business owner the other day, the question came up: “What’s the difference between branding and marketing?”

 In my opinion the two concepts are intertwined and dependent on each other.

 Branding and marketing are very connected.
+If you would like some services and help with marketing then you can use useful companies such as saas marketing.
 It’s difficult to market a brand that doesn’t fulfill the positioning.
 And to brand a company with supporting the branding with marketing provides no action.

 Positioning can be thought of as the brand promise.
 It’s the expectation of fulfillment by the target market.
 Does the company/product meet expectations?

 Marketing can be many things, but tactics are usually the most pervasive part of marketing.
 Communication.
 Promotion.
 Advertising.
 Public Relations.

 Here are some ways to look at the differences:

 - Branding gives the positioning.
 Marketing provides the efforts.

 - Branding is the foundation and should precede any marketing efforts.

 - Brand is how people perceive and feel about your company/product.
 Marketing is focused on identifying, educating, attracting and persuading.

 Brand promise.
 Marketing tactics.